Join us on an environmental adventure with a twist!

 Who manages Floating Landcare?

-Floating Landcare is organised by the Greater Sydney Local Land Services, which is funded by the Landcare Australia Limited and run in partnership with Hornsby Council, Pittwater Council, Gosford Council and the National Parks and Wildlife Service.
+Floating Landcare is coordinated in partnership by Hornsby Council, Northern Beaches Council, Central Coast Council and the National Parks and Wildlife Service.

 Download an article on Floating Landcare from Nature NSW Summer 2014 - 305KB